-A research seminar presentation will be required of the candidate, particularly if he/she expects to enter into mentoring relationships with graduate students (i.e., serve as Dissertation Mentor).
-The seminar should provide information required for thorough evaluation of the candidate's academic credentials, qualifications and suitability for training a doctoral student.
-The director of the discipline cited by the candidate as the primary discipline of interest (and therefore the primary reviewer of the appointment request), will be responsible for making arrangements for the seminar presentation (i.e., date, time, location).
+A meeting with the candidate or a research seminar presentation may be required of the candidate, particularly if s/he expects to enter into mentoring relationships with graduate students (i.e., serve as a Dissertation Mentor).
+The meeting and/or seminar should provide information required for thorough evaluation of the candidate's academic credentials, qualifications and suitability for training a doctoral student.
+The director of the discipline cited by the candidate as the primary discipline of interest (and therefore the primary reviewer of the appointment request), will be responsible for making arrangements for the meeting or seminar presentation (i.e., date, time, location).
 The seminar arrangements may be organized by the home department of the discipline director, or, upon request by the discipline director, by the Dean's office (via the IBMS Assistant Program Director).
 All members of the IBMS Graduate Faculty will be invited to the seminar, but particularly members of the IBMS COGS and discipline members with expertise in the area of the candidate's research interests.